brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 I found his attitude astonishing, but wonderful.
 Life was never easy for my grandfather, but he never complained.
-Whereas I freak out when my iPhone loses signal for a minute and I can't check my email; and then freak out again because I can't use twitter to complain about the signal loss.
+Whereas I freak out when my iPhone loses signal for a minute and I can't check my email; and then freak out again because I can't use Twitter to complain about the signal loss.

 So what was his secret?

 I think my grandpa realized, perhaps subconsciously, that you can't just *be* happy.
-You can *be* tall or you can *be* fat or you can *be* strong, but happiness is different.
+You can *be* tall, or you can *be* fat, or you can *be* strong, but happiness is different.
 Happiness is not something you *have*, it's something you *do*.